-So we’ve got Billy Williams, a teenage boy in a Welsh coal mining community; Ethel Williams, his sister and a new servant at the regal Ty Gwyn estate; Earl Fitzherbert, owner of said estate and a true British aristocrat; Maud Fitzherbert, the Earl’s modern, connected and outspoken sister; Walter von Ulrich, a German nobleman who becomes quite friendly with the Fizherberts before and after the war; and Grigori and Lev Peshkov, Russian brothers and factory workers who are complete opposites in every way.
+So we’ve got Billy Williams, a teenage boy in a Welsh coal mining community; Ethel Williams, his sister and a new servant at the regal Ty Gwyn estate; Earl Fitzherbert, owner of said estate and a true British aristocrat; Maud Fitzherbert, the Earl’s modern and outspoken sister; Walter von Ulrich, a German nobleman who becomes quite friendly with the Fizherberts before and after the war; and Grigori and Lev Peshkov, Russian brothers and factory workers who are complete opposites in every way.
 Everyone’s story is told separately at first, then little by little they each start to weave together in the most incredible ways.

 Billy’s story is a coming-of-age one that takes him from getting hazed on his first day in the coal mine to realizing how screwed up the world is while serving his country.
 Ethel’s story is that of a lower-class girl falling for the charm of an upper-class man (Fitzherbert) and suffering the very sexist consequences while her lover clings desperately to the old ways of the British nobility.
 Maud and Walter fall into one truly forbidden love — a Brit and a German being together in the middle of The Great War was quite the scandal — and the Russian brothers go their completely separate ways after responsible Grigori begrudgingly gives wildcard Lev his hard-earned ticket to America.
 Grigori’s path takes him through the war and eventually becoming a senior Bolshevik leader, while Lev’s path takes him to the same coal mining town that Billy and Ethel Williams are from to a Russian crime family in Buffalo to, ultimately, like everyone else, the war.